Social Computational Neuroscience Lab at UCL

 Welcome to our research group, where we explore the fascinating world of social cognition and the human brain's remarkable ability to navigate complex social environments.

-Our research group started in 2024 and is based in the Department of Experimental Psychology at University College London (UCL) in the vibrant city of London.
+Our research group is based in the Department of Experimental Psychology at University College London (UCL) and the Max Planck-UCL Centre for Computational Psychiatry in London.
 We are a dynamic and collaborative team, passionate about pushing the boundaries of our understanding of the human brain and social cognition.
-We are closely affiliated with Steve Fleming’s Metalab at UCL.

 We investigate the neural underpinnings of reasoning about ourselves and others, and how the brain navigates intricate social situations involving multiple people.
 Our aim is to understand the different dimensions of social representations in various contexts, and how we adapt our mental strategies to diverse social settings.